aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 way that does not adhere to [Sematic Versioning](https://semver.org/).
 According to the semver [specification](https://semver.org/#spec-item-11), a precedence between versions is calculated **only** if the **major**, **minor** and **patch** are equal.
-In the above example, the range `^1.60.0` is not satisfied by `1.61.0-experimental` since the minor part is not equal.
-This becomes even more problematic in npm-v7, which automatically installs `peerDependencies`.
+This means that there is no way for a constructs library to declare a range of supported versions which include an experimental version.
-With npm-v7, executing `npm install` will throw an exception when a consumer application declares a dependency on `aws-cdk-lib` version `1.61.0-experimental`, tries to consumes a library which declares a `peerDependency` on version `^1.60.0`. exception:
+Sticking to the above example, a CDK construct library declaring a peer dependency on version `^1.60.0` of `aws-cdk-lib`, can not be used in a CDK application that declares a dependency on `aws-cdk-lib` version `1.61.0-experimental`.
+This is because the patch part in `1.60.0` and `1.61.0-experimental` is not equal, which means `1.61.0-experimental` does not satisfy `^1.60.0`.
+In npm versions prior to npm-v7, if `peerDependencies` requirements are not met, executing `npm install` would only issue a warning.
+In npm-v7, which automatically tries to install `peerDependencies`, executing `npm install` will throw an error.

-`npm install` error:
+To illustrate the user experience with npm-v7.
+The below is the output of executing `npm install` in a CDK application (`my-cdk-application`), which declares a dependency on a `aws-cdk-lib` version `1.61.0-experimental`, and on a CDK library (`my-construct-lib`) which itself declares a peer dependency on `aws-cdk-lib` version `^1.60.0`:

 ```
 npm ERR! code ERESOLVE
 npm ERR!
 ERESOLVE unable to resolve dependency tree
 npm ERR!
 npm ERR!
 While resolving: my-cdk-application@1.0.0
 npm ERR!
-Found: aws-cdk-lib@2.3.1-experimental
+Found: aws-cdk-lib@1.61.0-experimental
 npm ERR! node_modules/aws-cdk-lib
-npm ERR!   aws-cdk-lib@"2.3.1-experimental" from the root project
+npm ERR!   aws-cdk-lib"@1.61.0-experimental" from the root project
 npm ERR!
 npm ERR!
 Could not resolve dependency:
-npm ERR! peer aws-cdk-li@"^2.3.0" from my-construct-lib@1.6.0
+npm ERR! peer aws-cdk-li@"^1.60.0" from my-construct-lib@1.6.0
 npm ERR! node_modules/my-construct-lib
 npm ERR!   my-construct-lib@"1.6.0" from the root project
 npm ERR!